Missouri's 2019 bowl ban upheld on appeal

 The case began in 2016 when a tutor, Yolanda Kumar, admitted she violated NCAA rules by completing coursework and ensuring athletes in football, baseball and softball passed certain classes.

 Missouri conducted an internal investigation after Kumar made allegations against the athletic department on social media.
-Tigers officials then cooperated with the NCAA during its probe and issued self-imposed penalties.
+Tigers officials cooperated with the NCAA during its inquiry and issued self-imposed penalties.
 Kumar received a 10-year show-cause from the NCAA.